+Fortunately, Connecticut has begun to make the policy changes that are needed and necessary.
 The CSDA has been successful in convincing the legislature to pass 2 out of 3 components of the National Council of Insurance Legislators Transparency in Dental Benefits Contracting Model Act: Network Leasing, in 2021, and Virtual Credit Card, in 2018.
-It is a solid start.

 What’s Next in 2022

-- We also will be advocating for Connecticut to join 26 states that have already passed consumer protection laws that respond to an all-too-common practice – when insurance companies require a dentist to repay a claim the insurer has already paid when the insurer discovers they paid the claim mistakenly.
+- We also will be advocating for Connecticut to join 24 states that have already passed consumer protection laws that respond to an all-too-common practice – when insurance companies require a dentist to repay a claim the insurer has already paid when the insurer discovers they paid the claim mistakenly.
 And there’s no limit as to when an insurer can notify a dental office.
 Connecticut should impose a reasonable time limit, as other states have done, on these Retroactive Denials of Coverage.

 Strong Public Support

 An increasing percentage of Connecticut residents – exceeding 90% in each of the past two years - believe it is important for the state to develop a Dental Bill of Rights that would “establish clear, simple and transparent” dental insurance processes.
 During the past year, popular support has grown.
 In fact, more than two-thirds (74%) of state residents now say it is extremely important or very important to do so.

 CSDA has developed materials specifically for dental offices and patients, to provide easy-to-understand highlights of these important legislative proposals.

 Links to a downloadable fact sheet, which can be shared with patients, and a poster signifying support for the Dental Bill of Rights, are available on this web page.
 You can also download the logo to place on your website.